sarcophagus-org/sarcophagus-contracts/README.md

 Then open up `.env` and edit as you see fit.
 The default values are fine for local development.

-If you're going to be deploying to public blockchain networks (testnets, or mainnet), you need to enter a private key into the corresponding `<NETWORK>_DEPLOYMENT_PRIVATE_KEY` environment variable (starting with `0x`).
+If you're going to be deploying to public blockchain networks (testnets, or mainnet), you need to enter a private key into the corresponding `<NETWORK>_PK` environment variable (starting with `0x`).
 Make sure this key has some ETH, to pay for the transaction fees!
+Also enter a URL for an ethereum provider into the `<NETWORK>_PROVIDER` environment variable.

 Next, install the project's dependencies